 Question: Were there any good things about sharing the same room?

 Richard: I don't think of it as good or bad, it just was.
 I will say this, Marc and I are very close.
 We disagree on a lot of things, but I'm his biggest defender.
 Don't get between me and my brother.

 Marc: If there is one person in my life I look up to, one person whose approval I want, it is my brother's.
-A big part of that is sharing a room with him and knowing him so well.
-I respect my brother more than anyone else, except maybe my mother and father.
 To use a term from 'The Godfather' a movie we have watched together over and over, Richard is my 'consigliere'.
 I don't want to let him down.
 (Richard gives Marc some kind of complicated 'guy' hand-shake and hug.)

 Question: You did not have a computer or television in your room.
 Was that a problem?

 Richard and Marc answer together: No problem at all.
 We had a computer and television in the basement and used that for homework and video games.
 And it worked out great because we could bring our friends down there.

 Question: You both lived in dorm rooms at college.
 Did sharing a room help prepare you for college dorm living?